-- Sunglasses – I’ve really been enjoying the Julbo Races with Zebra photochromic lenses.
+- Running sunglasses – I’ve really been enjoying the Julbo Races with Zebra photochromic lenses.
 I’m also considering the Julbo Trail with Zebra lenses or the simple, yet wonderful Ryders Shot.

 - Time piece – I’ll likely wear my Garmin Forerunner 310XT (despite my issues with it) with the GPS turned off, so I can record monitor and record my heart rate the entire way.
 There’s a slight chance I’ll simply go chrono or, possibly, go to a heart rate monitor/barometric altimeter combo so I’ll know my heart rate and generally where I am on climbs.

 Call for Comments

 I’m sure there’s other gear that I need, but that’s a start.
 Let me know what you think of my options for UTMB gear.